Improving Video Corpus Moment Retrieval with Partial Relevance Enhancement: Method

 \section{Method}

-In this section, we introduce our proposed model, starting with an explanation of the VCMR task formulation.
-We then delve into feature extraction.
+In this section, we introduce our proposed model, beginning with an explanation of the VCMR task formulation.
+We then describe feature extraction.
 Subsequently, we provide insights into the video retrieval module and moment localization module.
-Finally, we detail the training and inference processes of our proposed model.
+Finally, we detail the training and inference processes of model.